guigaoliveira/serial-node/README.md

 ```
 Note: encoding is ASCII.
 #### read()
-This function is to read the serial port, returns the value(split by '\n' or '\0').
+This function is to read the serial port, returns the value(split by '\n' or '\0' of '\r').

 Exemple:
 ```